gregblt/NoSQLax/README.md

 class UserRepository extends CouchRepository {
   constructor(nanoConnection) {
+    super(nanoConnection, {allErrors: true
-    super(nanoConnection, UserEntity); // Pass the connection and UserEntity to the base class }
+    }, UserEntity); // Pass the connection and UserEntity to the base class }
 }